Public-Private Partnership Pros and Cons

 - They result in faster project completions and reduced delays on infrastructure projects by including time-to-completion as a measure of performance and therefore of profit.

-- A public-private partnership's return on investment or ROI might be greater than traditional, entirely private or government methods.
+- A public-private partnership's return on investment, or ROI, might be greater than projects with traditional, all-private or all-government fulfillment.
 Innovative design and financing approaches become available when the two entities work together.

 - Risks are fully appraised early on to determine project feasibility.
-In this sense, the private partner can offer a break on unrealistic government promises or expectations.
+In this sense, the private partner can serve as a check against unrealistic government promises or expectations.

 - The operational and project execution risks are transferred from the government to the private participant, which usually has more experience in cost containment.

 - Public-private partnerships may include early completion bonuses that further increase efficiency.
 They can sometimes reduce change order costs as well.